smatechnologies/opcon-docs/docs/Files/UI/Solution-Manager/Library/ServerOptions/Managing-Notification-Settings.md

 ## Required Privileges

-In order to access the Server Options page and configure the **Logging** setting, you must have the following:
+In order to access the Server Options page and configure the **Notifications** settings, you must have the following:

 - **Role**: User must be assigned to the Role_ocadm.